Warning notification:Warning

 • reliever inhalers - to help relieve symptoms when they happen

-• preventer inhalers - to stop symptoms developing
+• controller inhalers - to stop symptoms developing

 Reliever inhalers

-Reliever inhalers work by relaxing your airways to make them wider, so that you can breathe during an asthma attack.
+These medicines work quickly to relax your airways and make them wider.
+This helps you breathe during an asthma attack.

 Reliever inhalers do not have many side effects.
 But sometimes they can cause shaking or a fast heartbeat.
-This can happen for a few minutes after you've used them.
+This can happen for a few minutes after you use them.

-This inhaler is normally brown.
-You should always take your preventer inhaler as prescribed, even when you feel fine.
+Always take your controller inhaler as prescribed, even when you feel fine.

-A preventer inhaler will not work immediately.
-But over time it will help you avoid asthma attacks.
-It can take 2 weeks to work for adults.
-For children it can take 2 months.
+Controller inhalers do not work immediately to avoid asthma attacks.
+Your symptoms can start to improve in 2 weeks for adults.
+For children, it can take 2 months.

 You can help prevent these side effects by:

-• rinsing your mouth after using your inhaler
+• rinsing your mouth after using your steroid inhaler

 • using a spacer